zunairkalyar/APP6-6/README.md

-# Run and deploy your AI Studio app
+# Run and deploy your web app

 This contains everything you need to run your app locally.